chug2k/select-stars/README.md

 - [] Make the give me a hint button actually do something.
 - [] Add a "reset db" button
 - [x] Generate Dall-E Message
-- [] Download the image and re-upload somewhere; it expires after an hour.
+- [] Download the image and re-upload somewhere; it expires after an hour (not problem for demo)

+- [] Long term - allow replayability / resume